 We shop the market to help you get the lowest rate and best coverage

-The single most important factor in lowering your car insurance rate and getting the best coverage for your needs is to shop around and compare insurance quotes.
+One of the most important factors in lowering your car insurance rate and getting the best coverage for your needs is to shop around and compare insurance quotes.
 At Kanetix.ca we shop the market to help you find the lowest car insurance rate out there.
+Compare car insurance quotes today for a better price.